4130 Glenview Rd.

 The Chiropodist collaborates with the CLFHT doctors and our interdisciplinary team to provide a full range of quality foot care to the CLFHT clients experiencing chronic diseases, complex multi-system diseases.
 Services include assessment and treatment of acute pathological foot conditions, surgical procedures, and preventive and palliative foot care.

 An assessment can help to distinguish normal age-related memory problems, memory problems related to mood (anxiety/depression) and those which may be related to an underlying organic cause such as dementia.

 An assessment can identify potentially treatable conditions, such as depression or medical problems, which can cause memory difficulties.
-If the assessment suggests a possible dementia, then the findings can be used when consulting with your doctor.
+If the assessment suggests possible dementia, then the findings can be used when consulting with your doctor.

 If you’re on a blood thinning medication, your blood clotting time (INR) needs to be monitored regularly to ensure that your medication dosage is safe and effective.

-This service is available to the Central Lambton FHT patients who are currently taking Warfarin or have been advised by their primary care provider to start taking Warfarin.
+This service is available to Central Lambton FHT patients who are currently taking Warfarin or have been advised by their primary care provider to start taking Warfarin.
 Regular testing of the INR (International Normalized Ratio) is required for the safe and effective use of Warfarin.
 Patients will be required to visit the lab for regular blood tests.
-Ongoing counseling and education will be provided on the safe use of Warfarin, including drug and dietary interactions.
+Ongoing counselling and education will be provided on the safe use of Warfarin, including drug and dietary interactions.

 RDs are the recognized nutrition experts in Canada and are regulated by the College of Dietitians to provide evidence-based and ethical care to patients and their families.
 They have an in-depth knowledge of food and nutrition and integrate this knowledge from other areas including clinical care, health education and management.